Weinstein exactness of nearby Lagrangians and related questions: Introduction

-\paragraph{Local contractibility of $\LHam(L)$ in the Hausdorff topology} {While we need the NLC in all cases where we can prove Speculation~\ref{conj:strong}, the fact that $\LHam(L)$ is locally path connected in the Hausdorff topology turns out to be easier to prove.
+{While we need the NLC in all cases where we can prove Speculation~\ref{conj:strong}, the fact that $\LHam(L)$ is locally path connected in the Hausdorff topology can be proved whenever Conjecture~\ref{conj: r Vit} holds.
 More precisely, we get the following.}